Eris

 Famous People Named eris

-• Eris M. (Fictional character in Australian literature)
+• Eris Baker (fictional character in an Australian TV series)

 Popularity in Australia